getnamo/NodeJs-Unreal/README.md

 Currently in an early working state, may have bugs!

+#### Questions and Feedback

-Got a question or problem? post to https://github.com/getnamo/nodejs-ue4/issues
+Got questions or problems? post to https://github.com/getnamo/nodejs-ue4/issues

+or discuss in the [Unreal forum thread](https://forums.unrealengine.com/community/work-in-progress/1644397-node-js)

 ## What can you do with it?